-On September 16, 2016, the Company announced the completion of its non-brokered private placement (the "Private Placement").
-The Company sold 41,536,436 units at a price of \$0.92 for gross proceeds of \$38,213,521.
+On September 16, 2016, the Company announced the completion of a non-brokered private placement (the "Private Placement") of 41,536,436 units at a price of \$0.92 for gross proceeds of \$38,213,521.

 Proceeds of the Private Placement will be used to fund the exploration and development of the Company's 100% owned and fully permitted high grade Tuvatu Gold Project in Fiji and for working capital purposes.
 Each unit in the Private Placement consists of one common share (the "Common Shares") and one transferable common share purchase warrant (the "Warrants").
 The Warrants are exercisable at a price of \$1.35 per share until March 16, 2018, subject to an accelerated expiry option whereby the Company can trigger an accelerated 30-day expiry of the Warrants if the closing price of the Company's Common Shares listed on the TSX-V remain higher than \$1.75 for 20 consecutive trading days.
 On the 20th consecutive trading day above \$1.75 (the "Acceleration Trigger Date"), the Warrants' expiry date may be accelerated to 30 trading days after the Acceleration Trigger Date by the issuance of a news release announcing such acceleration, within two trading days of the Acceleration Trigger Date.
-The Warrants, if fully exercised, represent \$56,074,189 of additional gross proceed potential.
-All securities issuable pursuant to this Private Placement are subject to a four month hold period expiring on January 17, 2017.
+The Warrants, if fully exercised, represent additional potential gross proceeds of \$56,074,189.

 Significant institutional investors in the Private Placement include New York-based investment firm Donald Smith Value Fund, L.P. ("Donald Smith") which acquired 14,250,000 units in the Private Placement for gross proceeds of \$13,110,000 and has become the Company's largest institutional shareholder and a new insider of the Company, holding 14.01% of the Company on an undiluted basis, or 19.90% on a fully diluted basis.
 This is Donald Smith's first acquisition of Common Shares of the Company.
-In connection with the Private Placement, the Company has paid an aggregate of \$1,760,402 in finders' fees in accordance with the policies of the TSX Venture Exchange and incurred other share issue costs of \$245,150.
+In connection with the Private Placement, the Company has paid an aggregate of \$1,760,402 in finders' fees in accordance with the policies of the TSX Venture Exchange and incurred other share issue costs of \$257,202.

-Memorandum of Understanding with Ansteel-CapitalAisa Global Engineering Inc.
+Memorandum of Understanding with Ansteel-CapitalAsia Global Engineering Inc.

-The Company has signed a non-binding Memorandum of Understanding ("MOU") for an Engineering Procurement Construction Contract ("EPC Contract") and Vendor Financing Agreement with Ansteel-CapitalAsia Global Engineering Inc. (the EPC Contractor, or Ansteel) covering a comprehensive EPC, and financing package for the development of the Company's 100% owned and fully permitted Tuvatu Gold Project in Fiji.
+On August 24, 2016, the Company announced the signing of a non-binding Memorandum of Understanding ("MOU") for an Engineering Procurement Construction Contract ("EPC Contract") and Vendor Financing Agreement with Ansteel-CapitalAsia Global Engineering Inc. ("Ansteel") covering a comprehensive EPC and financing package for the development of the Tuvatu Gold Project in Fiji.

-The scope of the EPC contract covers the design, construction, start-up testing, and commissioning of the Tuvatu gold processing plant.
-Ansteel will also furnish all materials, equipment, machinery, tools and consumables, provide quality control and administration, and will develop the Project Health and Safety Plan at the Project Site.
+The scope of the EPC contract covers the design, construction, start-up testing, and commissioning of the Tuvatu gold processing plant, tailings dam and surface infrastructure.
+Ansteel will also furnish all materials, equipment, machinery, tools and consumables, provide quality control and administration.